Get started with Azure Automation State Configuration

 Screenshot of Node page

-Screenshot of the Report blade
+Screenshot of the Report pane

-On the blade for an individual report, you can see the following status information for the corresponding consistency check:
+You can see the following status information for the corresponding consistency check:

 • The report status.
 Possible values are: